XiaotaoChen/model-quantization/README.md

 ### Detection

+Selected results are listed in the following table.
+More data and detailed instructions can be found in [detection.md](./doc/detection.md)

 Dataset | Task Method | Quantization method | Model | A/W | Reported | Top-1  | Comment
 --- |:---:|:---:|:---:|:---:|:---:|:---:|:---: